-Each of the Stock Exchange of Hong Kong ("SEHK") and SSE reserves the right to suspend trading if necessary for ensuring an orderly and fair market and that risks are managed prudently.
+Each of the SEHK, SSE and SZSE reserves the right to suspend trading if necessary for ensuring an orderly and fair market and that risks are managed prudently.
 Consent from the relevant regulator would be sought before a suspension is triggered.
 Where a suspension is effected, the relevant Stock Connect Fund's ability to access the PRC market will be adversely affected.